-- pain in the pelvis or lower abdominal area
+- pain in the pelvis, lower abdominal area, rectal

 How Is Endometritis Diagnosed?

-A doctor will conduct a physical exam and a pelvic exam.
-He or she will look at the abdomen, uterus, and cervix for signs of tenderness and discharge.
+look at your abdomen, uterus, and cervix for signs of tenderness and discharge.

-The following tests may also help to diagnose the condition:
+The following tests may also help diagnose the condition:

 Potential Complications of Endometritis

-- collections of pus (abscesses) in the pelvis or uterus
+- collections of pus or abscesses in the pelvis or

-- septic shock (an overwhelming blood infection that leads to very low blood pressure)
+infection that leads to very low blood pressure